fepitre/qubes-builderv2/README.md

 - `key-dirs: List[str]`: additional directories with maintainer's keys; keys needs to be named after full fingerprint plus `.asc` extension

 - `iso: Dict`:
   - `kickstart: str` --- Image installer kickstart.
+The path usually points at a file in `qubesbuilder/plugins/installer`, in a `conf/` directory - example value: `conf/iso-online-testing.ks`.
+To use path outside of that directory, either set absolute path, or a path starting with `./` (path relative to qubes-builderv2 directory).
   - `flavor: str` --- Image name will be named as `Qubes-<iso-version>-<iso-flavor>-<arch>.iso`.
   - `use-kernel-latest: bool` --- If True, use `kernel-latest` when building installer runtime and superseed `kernel` in the installation.
 It allows to boot installer and QubesOS with the latest drivers provided by stable kernels and not only long term supported ones by default.
   - `version: str` --- Define specific version to embed, by default current date is used.